 1. Map the customer acquisition process.

+The more complex your offering, the greater the variance and complexity in your customer acquisition process.
 While creating a repeatable process when the process is different every time may seem like an insurmountable problem, in reality, it’s not.
-The key is to view the process through an “object-lens.”
+The key is to view the process through an “object lens.”

 Don’t build out your methodology from A to Z; instead, map the system and find the waypoints.
 Mapping the system in this manner enables you to find those key inflection points where adjustments occur.

 This enables you to make your repeatable process a series of repeatable mini-processes that can be plugged in as needed.

 2. Create a clearly defined service-level agreement (SLA).